awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

 **To start recommendations using GitHub Actions**

 1. Create an Amazon S3 bucket with the prefix **codeguru\-reviewer\-\*** to upload your code and artifacts\.
-For information on creating a new Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)\.
+For information on creating a new Amazon S3 bucket, see [Creating a bucket](https://docs.aws.amazon.com/amazonS3/latest/userguide/create-bucket-overview.html) in the *Amazon S3 User Guide*\.

 1. Sign into your GitHub account to complete the CI/CD integration process\.
 Your repository must be public or private if it's part of a GitHub organization in order for GitHub actions to work\.